katmsho/GildedRoseKata/WorkingNotes.md

 # Notes

 12/06/25 Initial notes, assumptions and todo list after reading requirements: https://github.com/emilybache/GildedRose-Refactoring-Kata/blob/main/GildedRoseRequirements.md
+13/06/25 Draft of tests, updated assumptions and todo list.
+Decided to have one set of items covering all edge cases so only need to run one update cycle instead of running

 # Assumptions
 Would normally verify these with product/client.